Reading time: 7 min.

 What is Finasteride and how does it work?

-Usually available under the brand name Propecia, Finasteride is a tablet that helps to treat hair loss in men who are experiencing male pattern baldness.
-It works by blocking the production of certain hormones in the body.
+Usually available under the brand name Propecia, Finasteride is a tablet that helps to treat hair loss in men with male pattern baldness.
+It works by blocking the production of dihydrotestosterone (DHT), the hormone responsible for genetic hair loss in men.
+Men have higher DHT levels than women, which is why hair loss is more common in men.

 Why does Finasteride cause hair shedding?

 Hair grows in cycles.
-The cycle starts with the growth phase (anagen), then transitions to a resting phase (catagen, followed by telogen – the resting stage of the hair growth cycle).
-The final stage of the cycle is the shedding phase, exogen.
+The cycle starts with the growth phase (anagen), then transitions to a resting phase (catagen, followed by telogen).
+The final stage of the cycle is the shedding phase: exogen.

-It’s normal to see a noticeable amount of hair shedding in the first few months of using Finasteride.
-Even people who don’t experience any kind of hair loss can expect to shed 50-100 hairs each day [2], so don’t worry if you see even more than this.
+There’s no consensus on how much hair you can expect to shed when you start taking Finasteride — but rest assured that it’s normal to see a noticeable amount of hair shedding for up to four weeks within the first few months.
+Even people who don’t have any kind of clinical hair loss lose 50-100 hairs each day [3], so don’t worry if you see even more than this.

 Different people will notice shedding at different stages of Finasteride use.
 Mostly it happens 2-3 months after you begin using the hair loss medication, though for some people Finasteride shedding can happen as early as 2 weeks after treatment.